jmriesen/rust-RSM/README.md

 Unit test should be run frequently.
 At least once every half an hour, often much more frequently.

-When I was first introduced to unit testing in collage, it was primarily presented as an afterthought, a way to verity your code was correct before turning in the assignment.
+When I was first introduced to unit testing in collage, it was primarily presented as an afterthought, a way to verify your code was correct before turning in the assignment.
-However waiting to write/run unit test until after the code is already in a finished state robes unit tests of most of there utility.
+However waiting to write/run unit test until after the code is already in a finished state robs unit tests of most of there utility.

 As I see it there are two main benefits to writing unit test before writing your code.
 - First if it allows you to imagine how your code will be called.